 For the past year, I have been trying to figure out the best way to juggle motherhood with the rest of my life.
 I’ve thought, “Surely, there is an easier way to do this.”
 But, to my dismay, no one has offered up my dream solution and I certainly haven’t figured it out myself.
-No matter how I slice it, balancing motherhood and life is no easy feat.
+No matter how I slice it, juggling motherhood and life is no easy feat.

 However, in recent months, I find myself getting a little bit better at this thing.
 Of course, I’ve faced my share of challenges, and yes, some days are far better than others, but I think I am starting to figure out how to make this thing work.
 And I’ve realized that it’s really not about finding this elusive sense of balance.
 If that was the case, I’d still be on my search.
 I realized that it’s about finding ways to make me better at the things that are most important to me – even if it means sacrificing something else.

 Obviously one of my most important roles in life is being a mom.
 So I asked myself, “what can you do to make yourself a better mom?”
 And to get to the right answers I had to be real with myself.
 I had to look in the mirror and really see the person staring back.
 It was tough because I was at the point where I developed a number of habits I wasn’t proud of.
 But taking that candid look at the way I was living my life prompted me to make a few changes.

 Change is good.
 We resist it because we find ourselves holding tightly to what we are comfortable with, but comfort does not equal joy.
 Here are 5 changes I’ve made in recent months that are not only making me a better mom, but are changing my life.